Connect-Smart/remote-wireguard/remote-wireguard/DOCS.md

 designed as a general-purpose VPN for running on embedded interfaces and supercomputers alike, fit for many different circumstances.

-Initially released for the Linux kernel, it is now cross-platform including via an Connect-Smart add-on!
+Initially released for the Linux kernel, it is now cross-platform and the Connect-Smart build wraps it in a branded add-on that talks directly to the Connect-Smart Remote Portal.

 ## Configuratie